yhc-key/nasaHackathon/README.md

-짬푸조 해커톤 시작합니다.

-총괄, 개발1 : 조용환
-개발2 : 우승빈
-개발3 : 신용화

-기획1 : 박보은
-기획2 : 이지수
-기획3 : 서재연

-## 구동 방법
+Our game is designed to raise awareness about the urgent issue of global warming, with a focus on the climate changes happening in South Korea.
+Please enjoy🍀

+## How to start

-npm install 후
+- npm install
-npm run dev
+- npm run dev